 The Moody family knew that the land they owned was special, and through the generations, they made the best choices they could to retain the natural beauty of the forest.
 In 2000, the property passed to 32 descendants of the original Moody settlers, and they decided to auction the land.
-The Nature Conservancy outbid a number of timber industry representatives and entered into a groundbreaking public/private land-management partnership with the Georgia Department of Natural Resources to create and manage the preserve.
+TNC outbid a number of timber industry representatives and entered into a groundbreaking public/private land-management partnership with the Georgia Department of Natural Resources to create and manage the preserve.

 Animals At Risk